Santieherrero/slate/source/includes/counters/_update.md

     }
 }
 ```
-Permits to update a market peco if the user has permissions.
+Permits to update a counter if the user has permissions.

 ### HTTP Request